joeduffy/joeduffy.github.io/_posts/2015-11-19-asynchronous-everything.md

 Because of the sheer magnitude of asynchronous code in the system, we embellished lots of patterns in the language that C# still doesn't support.
 For example, iterators, for loops, and LINQ queries:

-    IAsyncEnumerable<T> GetMovies(string url) {
+    IAsyncEnumerable<Movie> GetMovies(string url) {
-        await using (var http = new HttpClient()) {
         foreach (await var movie in http.Get(url)) {
             yield return movie;
         }
     }

+Or, in LINQ style:

+    IAsyncEnumerable<Movie> GetMovies(string url) {
+        return
+            from await movie in http.Get(url)
+            ... filters ...
+            select ... movie ...;
     }

+The entire LINQ infrastructure participated in streaming, including resource management and backpressure.

-We converted millions of lines of code from the old model to the new one.
+We converted millions of lines of code from the old callback style to the new async/await one.
 We found plenty of bugs along the way, due to the complex control flow of the explicit callback model.
 Especially in loops and error handling logic, which could now use the familiar programming language constructs, rather than clumsy API versions of them.

 I mentioned this was controversial.
 Most of the team loved the usability improvements.
 But it wasn't unanimous.